Russ256/Demo.Customers/README.md

 This is a simple project to demostrate a modern scaleable web api design implemented in .Net Core using standard patterns and practices.

 # Technologies used
-1.  .Net Core 3.1
+1.  .Net Core 3.1.
-1. Entitity Framework - For business logic domain model
+1. Entitity Framework - For business logic domain model.
-1. Dapper - For query requests
+1. Dapper - For query requests.
-1. DataRepositoryCore - For Entity Frmaework data repositories
+1. DataRepositoryCore - For Entity Frmaework data repositories.
-1. MediatR - For implementation of Mediator pattern
+1. MediatR - For implementation of Mediator pattern.
-1. AutoMapper - For mapping dto's across layers
+1. AutoMapper - For mapping dto's across layers.
-1. FluentValidation - For validation classes
+1. FluentValidation - For validation classes.
-1. Moq - For unit testing
+1. Moq - For unit testing.
-1. Swashbuckle/Swagger - For generation of api documentation
+1. Swashbuckle/Swagger - For generation of api documentation.

 # Techniques used
 1. Data Repository pattern for data access.